FreeElephants/TSxUnit/README.md

 Install TS tools and dependencies:

 ```
-$ npm install -g typescript typings
+$ npm install
-$ typings install
 ```

-For build and run tests use:
+For run tests use:

 ```
 $ npm test